 Eat at the Neighborhood's Best Restaurants

 Brooklyn Heights has a slew of unforgettable restaurants.
 You can easily spend an entire vacation sampling the food in Brooklyn Heights.
 Here are some highlights.
-Start your day with a breakfast burrito at Jalapa Jar housed in the Clark Street subway station.
 For a romantic night out, head to the River Deli overlooking a cobblestone patch of Joralemon street.
 This former deli that's transformed into an intimate restaurant serves Sardinian cuisine and is a great place for a date.
 Just note that it's cash only.
 Or head to Noodle Pudding, a local favorite Italian restaurant.

 Shop for Locally Made Food

 Those who love to cook will have a great time gathering spices at the markets on Atlantic Avenue.
 Stop in Sahadi's for an array of Middle Eastern spices and gourmet foods.
 Or head to the neighboring Damascus Bakery for spinach pies and other treats.
 Budget diners should take advantage of their falafel sandwiches, which are less than $5 and are a great food to bring on a picnic at Brooklyn Bridge Park, located at the end of the Atlantic Avenue.

 Drink at a Historic Bar

 If you want an old-school drink, you should go to Montero's Bar & Grill (73 Atlantic Avenue, a short walk from the waterfront), which dates back to the 1940s and was a watering hole for sailors and people working at the docks.
 The decor will make you feel as if you stepped into a time machine.
 Karaoke fans must head to Montero's on Thursdays, Fridays, and Saturdays at 10 p.m.

 Play With Cats